Analysis | Study: Trump counties more likely to seek ivermectin, hydroxychloroquine prescriptions

 New research from a team representing the Harvard T.H.
 Chan School of Public Health, Brigham and Women’s Hospital and Harvard Medical School shows the extent to which consideration of those two drugs in particular became intertwined with partisanship.

-“In late 2020, the number of new prescriptions for hydroxychloroquine and ivermectin was higher in counties with higher Republican vote share,” the authors write, “whereas in early 2020, before revocation of the Food and Drug Administration’s [FDA] emergency use authorization, prescribing volume for hydroxychloroquine was higher in counties with a lower Republican (ie, higher Democrat) vote share.
+“In late 2020, the number of new prescriptions for hydroxychloroquine and ivermectin was higher in counties with higher Republican vote share,” the authors write, “whereas in early 2020, before revocation of the Food and Drug Administration’s emergency use authorization, prescribing volume for hydroxychloroquine was higher in counties with a lower Republican (ie, higher Democrat) vote share.
 These findings were absent before the COVID-19 pandemic and for 2 control drugs.”

 In other words, the FDA’s temporary approval of hydroxychloroquine as a treatment (show at point 1 on the first graph below) led to more prescriptions in counties that voted less heavily for Trump later that year.
 This makes sense, given that the virus was far more common in blue states like New York, New Jersey and California at that point.
 After the FDA withdrew that authorization, though (point 2), the counties that supported Trump the most saw far more prescriptions written.